Dragons-Roar/GenesisEngine/README.md

 9. Now you can run your desired project!
 10. Every Files you code for your game has to be in the Sandbox Projects

+## Common Issues
+The asset files of projects are either stored in `Sandbox/assets/` or `Genesis/assets/`, but the program needs them in `bin/YOUR_PLATFOR/CONFIG/PROJECT/assets/`
+One solution is to
+* copy the assets files from the assets directory into the bin directory every time you change one
+* add a post build command that automatically copies your assets after compiling
+* or to create a symlink

 ## Project Structure
 | Path | Description |
 | --- | --- |